-- iSCSI and Fibre Channel: a Cinder pool is created for every FlexVol volume within the SVM specified by the configuration option netapp_vserver, or for Data ONTAP operating in 7-mode, all FlexVol volumes within the system unless limited by specifying a list of volumes in the configuration option netapp_volume_list. - NFS: a Cinder pool is created for each junction path from FlexVol volumes that are listed in the configuration option nfs_shares_config. - E-Series: a Cinder pool is created for each DDP listed in the configuration option netapp_storage_pools.
+- iSCSI and Fibre Channel: a Cinder pool is created for every FlexVol volume within the SVM specified by the configuration option netapp_vserver, or for Data ONTAP operating in c/7-mode, all FlexVol volumes within the system unless limited by the configuration option netapp_pool_name_search_pattern. - NFS: a Cinder pool is created for each junction path from FlexVol volumes that are listed in the configuration option nfs_shares_config. - E-Series: a Cinder pool is created for each pool matched by the configuration option netapp_pool_name_search_pattern.